technyon/nuki_hub/README.md

 Also, check that pairing is allowed.
 In the smartphone app, go to Settings --> Features & Configuration --> Button & LED and make sure "Bluetooh Pairing" is enabled.

 ## FAQ

+### NUKI Hub doesn't work when the Wifi on my NUKI Smartlock Pro 3.0 is turned on.

+This is by design and according to NUKI part of the specification of the Pro lock: You can user either the built-in Wifi or a Bridge (whic NUKI Hub registers as).
+Using both at the same time doesn't work.

 ### Certain functionality doesn't work (e. g. changing configuration, setting keypad codes)
 Some functionality is restricted by the lock (or opener) firmware and is only accessible when